-The Virginia Pesticide Control Act is enforced by the VDACS.
+The Virginia Pesticide Control Act is enforced by VDACS.
 The act and regulations which support it affect pesticide use in Virginia.
-Information concerning regulatory changes affecting pesticide use is available from VDACS-OPS, Virginia Tech Pesticide Programs, and your local Extension office.
+Information concerning regulatory changes affecting pesticide use is available from Virginia Tech, VDACS-OPS and your local Extension office.